influx6/guardedfs.dart/README.md

 	    });
 	  });

-		//assert cur can write to any file in the directory assert(cur.File('test/data.txt').openWrite() == null);
+		//assert cur cant write to any file in the directory assert(cur.File('test/data.txt').openWrite() == null);
 		//assert cur can append to this directory assert(mod.File('test/data.txt').openAppend() != null);